Filmmaking in Colonial Nigeria: History

 Exhibition in Lagos, while he continued showing films in other West African countries, the success of his exhibition led to a European merchant, Stanley Jones, to begin showing films in the same Glover Memorial Hall, starting from November 1903.
 This brought about the influx of more European film exhibitors to Nigeria.

-The first film hit in this early period came on 3 August 1904, when the documentary on the visit of Alake of Abeokuta to England was screened.
+The first film hit in this early period came on 3 August 1904, when the documentary on the visit of if Alake of Abeokuta to England was screenee.
+Abeokuta is the capital of Ogun State.

 Filmmakers started producing films for local audiences within Nigeria since the 1920s, mostly employing the mobile cinema as a means of exhibition.
 During the First World War, Colonial Government used cinemas as means of raising fund for war relief and for the Red Cross.
 The Government was also interested in producing and using documentary films to "brainwash the colonies and to propagate British ideals".
 As of 1921, there were four other halls showing films twice a week in Lagos Mainland and one hall each in Ebute Metta and Oshodi.
 By this time, cinema had become popular in Lagos with crowds of young and old people usually waiting at the doors of theatre halls.
 Religion also aided in the expansion of cinema culture as the Christian missionaries used cinemas for religious propaganda.

 The earliest feature film made in Nigeria is the 1926's Palaver produced by Geoffrey Barkas.
 It was also the first film to feature Nigerian actors in a speaking role; Nigerian film actors features in Palaver include Dawiya and Yilkuba.
 The film was shot amongst the Sura and Angas people of the present day Bauchi and Plateau States in Northern Nigeria, and narrates the rivalry between a British District Officer and a tin miner which leads to a war.
 Also in this era there were several films set in Nigeria, one of the most notable being the 1935's Sanders of the River by Zoltán Korda, featuring Nigerian actor Orlando Martins.
 Martins also featured in other notable films including The Man from Morocco (1945), Men of Two Worlds (1946) and so on, and this established Martins as one of the recognized Nigerian actors of his time.